 13 of 16

 When it comes to small spaces, "hygge" is everything right now.
-This Danish concept that encompasses all that we love about a comfortable, warm-feeling design is perfect for cozy spaces.
-We love this Scandinavian bathroom from Apartment 34 because it's functional and uniquely laid out.
+This Danish concept that encompasses is all about a comfortable, warm-feeling design and is perfect for cozy spaces.
+This Scandinavian bathroom from Apartment 34 is functional and uniquely laid out.
 The tucked away shower makes the rest of the room feel far more spacious and open.Continue to 14 of 16 below.

 14 of 16